Yvonne Jacquette, American

 $150 per person (for groups of four or more people) All standard Gala tickets purchased the day of the event are $200 per person.
 Young Friends member and VIP ticket prices do not increase.
 We invite you to become an integral part of the preservation and enhancement of one of the nation’s greatest museums by lending your support as an Individual Sponsor of the Young Friends fundraiser.
 Learn More >>

 Financial support is given to important Museum activities including exhibitions, acquisitions, conservation, and educational and outreach programming.
 Each June, the Young Friends Executive Board present funds to the Museum which are a direct result of the annual Rodin Garden Party and Winter Gala fund-raisers, as well as Young Friends membership support.
 In addition, The Young Friends Fund, an endowment established in 2006, provides support in perpetuity to the Museum.
 Many beloved works of art throughout the Museum were purchased with donations through the Young Friends program including the piece shown in the image above.
-The acquisition of this rare helmet provided an exceptional opportunity to create a permanent exhibition recounting one of the last documented uses of late medieval and Renaissance armor in Europe.
 Learn more about this and other Young Friends acquisitions here or visit the Museum soon.